sagemath/trac_to_gh/Issue 8669.md

 # Issue 8669: interrupting download in sage-spkg should delete the spkg file

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8669

 Original creator: jhpalmieri